AlexNabokikh/nix-config/README.md

 ## Custom Modules and Configurations

-This setup includes a wide range of custom modules and configurations to enhance your NixOS experience.
+This setup includes a wide range of custom modules and configurations to enhance your NixOS and macOS experience.
 Here's a comprehensive list of available modules:

 ### System Modules (in `hosts/modules/`)